OMENScan/AChoirX/README.md

 02/21/2021 - Beta 40(RC1) - Refactor code for efficiencies, Fix Command Line Variables.
 Improve Comparisons for Missing Parameters (EQU:, NEQ:, N==:, N<<:, N>>:).
 Set LastRC for SFS:, SFU:, S3S:, and S3U:.
 Upgrade Status to Release Candidate 1

 02/27/2021 - Beta 41(RC1) - Set LastRC for /GET:, GET:, and /GXR:

+03/02/2021 - Beta 42(RC1) - Check if a port is open on a remote machine - TCP:RemoteHost:Port or UDP:RemoteHost:Port.
+IMPORTANT NOTE: UDP is connectionless and unreliable - I have included this functionality, but it cannot be trusted.
+Use with Caution and Caveat.